 Conservatory of Music

-The Kean Music Dept. is fully accredited by the prestigious National Association of Schools of Music and recently received the renewal of its accreditation from 2000-2010.
+The Kean Music Dept. is fully accredited by the prestigious National Association of Schools of Music.

 An Outstanding Music Education ProgramKean's Conservatory of Music has a strong reputation for the preparation of music teachers and boasts an excellent record for placing its graduates in public school teaching jobs.